KC sends Tyreek Hill to Miami for picks; WR gets record deal

 The Seahawks traded Russell Wilson to the Broncos, Deshaun Watson ended up in Cleveland, the Falcons sent Matt Ryan to the Colts and Carson Wentz landed with the Commanders — and that’s just quarterbacks.
 Adams and Kirk found new homes along with fellow wide receiver Amari Cooper, who went from Dallas to Cleveland.
 And top-tier pass rushers Khalil Mack (Chargers) and Yannick Ngakoue (Colts) also have landed with new teams.

-Hill was a controversial pick by the Chiefs in the fifth round of the 2015 draft, a year after he was accused of punching his girlfriend and got kicked off the team at Oklahoma State.
-Then, three years ago, prosecutors in suburban Kansas City declined to charge Hill after an alleged domestic violence incident involving his fiancé and their 3-year-old child.
+Hill was a controversial pick by the Chiefs in the fifth round of the 2016 draft, a year after he was accused of punching his girlfriend and got kicked off the team at Oklahoma State.
+Then, three years ago, prosecutors in suburban Kansas City declined to charge Hill after an alleged domestic violence incident involving his fiancee and their 3-year-old child.

-On the field, Hill has surpassed every expectation, giving coach Andy Reid a speedy outlet for his offensive creativity while teaming up with Pro Bowl quarterback Patrick Mahomes to form one of the league’s elite pass-catch duos.
+On the field, though, Hill has surpassed every expectation, giving coach Andy Reid an outlet for his offensive creativity while teaming with Pro Bowl quarterback Patrick Mahomes to form one of the league’s elite pass-catch duos.

 Hill helped the Chiefs win back-to-back AFC titles along with their first Super Bowl in 50 years after the 2019 season.
 He also helped them get back to the conference championship game in January before losing to the Bengals, capping arguably the best year of his career: He had a club-record 111 catches to go with 1,239 yards and nine touchdowns.